Types of loupe, triplet loupes, magnification, price and quality, pictures, examples

-The numbers: the first number is the magnification (e.g. 10X) and the second number is the diameter of the lens in millimetres (e.g. 20) - so 10X20 means 10X magnification with a lens diameter of 20mm.
+The numbers: the first number is the magnification (e.g. 10X) and the second number is the diameter of the lens in millimeters (e.g. 20) - so 10X20 means 10X magnification with a lens diameter of 20mm.
 Some customers express surprise, when they receive a loupe, because the size is not as they had imagined (see our feedback!), it may be worthwhile looking at a ruler.

-The most powerful (quality quite good, and you can keep them in focus if you have a steady hand): 15X12, £16.50 or 20X12 5-element, £19.50.
-There are many loupes that are larger and / or more powerful (see a selection) but you cannot maintain good quality and high power and large lens size, it simply is not possible (you would need a microscope).
-I do have my own collection of samples marked "30X" and "40X", but they are not! - they are usually between 8X and 10X. .
+The most powerful (quality quite good, and you can keep them in focus if you have a steady hand): 15X12 or 20X12 5-element, £19.50.
+There are many loupes that are larger and / or more powerful (see a selection) but you cannot maintain good quality and high power and large lens size, it simply is not possible (you would need a microscope). .

-Budget, 10X12, £6.50 is the one many traders choose, because they keep losing them and don't want to spend much money and the quality is quite acceptable.
-Our most popular budget loupe is a 10X21, £4.50, I notice that, at our stand, customers who buy these never look through them, they just want the largest jeweller's loupe at the lowest price (you do, of course, get precisely £4.50-worth of lens...not to be confused with our £25.80 10X21, above).
+Budget, 10X12 is the one many traders choose, because they keep losing them and don't want to spend much money and the quality is "acceptable".
+Our most popular budget loupe is a 10X21, I notice that, at our stand, customers who buy these never look through them, they just want the largest jeweller's loupe at the lowest price (you do, of course, get precisely £4.50-worth of lens...not to be confused with the identical-looking 10X21 at £27.50).
 In this category I would include a range of English-made loupes by Gowlland, from 5X to 8X magnification.